To apply to the graduate program, students must submit the Virginia Tech Graduate School online application.

 Personal Statement and Curriculum Vitae

 Attach your personal statement (called “Academic and Professional Goals” on the application site).
 Tell us about yourself as a writer, reader, and person.
 What drives you to want to write (and read and learn)?
 Why do you want to do an MFA in Creative Writing?
-Why do you want to do it at VT?
+Why do you want to do it at Virginia Tech?
 If you have teaching or tutoring experience, tell us about it and describe what you learned from it, and/or how you feel it might help you in the college classroom.

 Applying as an International Student